 - Current State legislation does not provide any protection for the ecological riches above ground.

-- During the next 8 years the daily workload was compounded by the struggle to save Bimblebox.
-The owners were grateful to a handful of great passionate people made their time available to help in the following:
+- Since 2007, the daily workload on Bimblebox has been compounded by the struggle to save the property from mining.
+The owners were grateful to a handful of great passionate people who made their time available to help in the following:

 - writing letters to the scientists who had conducted research on Bimblebox asking for their support;